arcxp-ce-support/Fusion-Training-User-Stories/README.md

     {text}
 </a>
 ```

+The code from `exercise-01` differs slightly in that it provides separate fields for the `text` and the `linkText`.
+Both of these fields could handled as an `editableField` so feel free to experiment by making the `linkText` editable inline.

 6. After fusion rebuild, go back into the admin and click on the alert bar text.
 It should now be editable inline without having to find the text field in the admin UI.